Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-As per AreaSearch's latest postcode level ATO data released for financial year 2022, Kempsey's median income among taxpayers is $42,102.
-The average income in Kempsey during this period was $48,191.
-This is below the national average.
-In comparison, Rest of NSW had a median income of $49,459 and an average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Kempsey would be approximately $47,411 (median) and $54,268 (average) as of September 2025.
+AreaSearch's latest postcode level ATO data released for financial year 2022 shows Kempsey's median income among taxpayers is $42,102, with an average of $48,191.
+This is below the national average and compares to Rest of NSW's median of $49,459 and average of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $47,411 (median) and $54,268 (average) as of September 2025.
 According to 2021 Census figures, household, family and personal incomes in Kempsey all fall between the 6th percentile nationally.
-Looking at income distribution, the $800 - 1,499 earnings band captures 28.8% of Kempsey's community (4,716 individuals), diverging from the broader area where the $1,500 - 2,999 category predominates at 29.9%.
-Housing affordability pressures are severe in Kempsey, with only 83.4% of income remaining after housing costs, ranking at the 8th percentile nationally.
+Income distribution shows that the $800 - 1,499 earnings band captures 28.8% of the community (4,719 individuals), differing from the broader area where the $1,500 - 2,999 category predominates at 29.9%.
+Housing affordability pressures are severe in Kempsey, with only 83.4% of income remaining, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income